 Fresh into Calculus?
 Are you looking for the best calculus books that you should start with?
-Well, when I was your age I had tried several books from library, borrowed books from friends and purchased over a dozen from Amazon.
-But not all books were effective and most of these only wasted my time.
+Well, when I was your age, I had tried several books from the library, borrowed books from friends and purchased over a dozen from Amazon.
+But not all books were effective, and most of these only wasted my time.
 Going over too many books can be harmful.
-So , you should sticky only to a fix number of resources.
+So, you should stick only to a fixed number of resources.

-Combined by own experience and latest trends in Calculus study, I have collected and listed 20 of the best calculus books that you can start with.
+Combined with my own experience and the latest trends in Calculus study, I have collected and listed 20 of the best calculus books that you can start with.

 These books are available on Amazon and can be categorized into 6 sections.
 The first 4 books (1-4) are essential calculus textbooks.
 These are essential because every college or university syllabus can be covered by these books.

-Other books are self-help guides with pedagogical approach and practice problems, followed by books on applied calculus.
+Other books are self-help guides with pedagogical approaches and practice problems, followed by books on applied calculus.

 The last 2 of the best calculus books are for students with entrepreneurial mindsets.
 Read these books to know and understand how you could use calculus in business and marketing.